-The 2014 restricted stock unit award agreement under the 2010 Equity Incentive Plan provides that if a participant's employment is terminated by reason of retirement, restricted stock units granted more than six months prior to termination will continue to vest.
+The 2014 and 2015 restricted stock unit award agreements under the 2010 Equity Incentive Plan generally provide that if a participant's employment is terminated by reason of retirement, restricted stock units granted more than six months prior to termination will continue to vest.

-The amounts shown in the table for the Retirement and Termination without Cause termination scenarios for Blake Nordstrom and Michael Koppel include the values, as of the end of fiscal year 2014, of unvested restricted stock units that would continue to vest after termination.
-These executives qualify for this continued vesting upon retirement as of the end of the fiscal year since they had each reached the previous minimum retirement age of 53 with at least 10 years of service at the time of the 2014 grant.
-Beginning with the 2014 restricted stock unit grant, executives who had not already met the previous age and years of service requirement must be age 55 with at least 10 years of service to be eligible for this benefit upon separation.
+The amounts shown in the table for Blake Nordstrom and Michael Koppel include the values, as of the end of fiscal year 2015, of unvested restricted stock units that would continue to vest after termination.
+These executives qualify for this continued vesting upon retirement as of the end of the fiscal year since they had each reached the minimum retirement age of 55 with at least 10 years of service.